G-Two/subarulink/README.md

     remote_stop         remote engine stop
     charge              start PHEV charging
 ```
-STARLINK accounts with multiple vehicles will need to specify the VIN for single commands.
+MySubaru accounts with multiple vehicles will need to specify the VIN for single commands.
 This can be done in two ways:
 - Set a default VIN while in interactive mode, which will be saved to the configuration file and used for all single commands
 - Specify a VIN from the command line with --vin.
 This will override the default VIN in the configuration file
 Accounts with only one vehicle do not need to specify a VIN